michaelalt2304/streamlit-website/Readme.md

 1. Continue along the setup process until you see 'Choose a storage class'.
 Select 'Archive' - it's more than sufficient for this purpose, and ensures no overdraft charges
 ![Image of Archive Storage Class](logos/Archive_Storage.png)
 1. Confirm through until you've created your bucket.
 Copy the name and paste into the BUCKET_NAME variable in dep.py.
+1. On a terminal positioned over the oddai_website folder, type

+   pip install -r requirements.txt

+After the first time, you will not need to include the pip command.
 1. Remove the line for the function getconn() under connect_with_connector() that starts with db=DB_NAME .
-With a terminal over that folder, type $ streamlit run Sign_In.py into the terminal.
+With a terminal over that folder, type

+streamlit run Sign_In.py

+into the terminal.
 Once the code has run once successfully, add that line back in again.
 1. All done.
-If everything has gone to plan, you should see the sign in page pop up on your browser, or at http://localhost:8501/ .
+If everything has gone to plan, you should see the sign in page pop up on your browser, or at [http://localhost:8501/](http://localhost:8501/).
 If not, contact mjstraus2304@gmail.com for support.

 To access model training, on a computer with GPU (eg Linux ones in HPCL):